 The Bank has also partnered with external experts for Cyber Security Incident Response Management.
-The Incident Response Plan outlines the major categories of incidents and outlines incident handling procedures.
-In the event of a critical cybersecurity incident, external experts have arrangements in place to assist the Bank and offers crucial expertise during the incident response.
+The Incident Response Plan outlines the major categories of incidents and incident handling procedures.
+In the event of a critical cybersecurity incident, external expert's arrangements are in place to assist the Bank and offer crucial expertise during the incident response.
 The Bank has Cyber Security incident insurance in place to help cover some of the expenses incurred after a data breach.